planetfederal/skunkworks/geomines/README.md

 ```
 Usually you would create a new application using the `suite-sdk create` command.
 In this case, we have already prepared the application, so you can go straight into debugging.
 The two interesting files are `index.html` and `app/app.js`.
 The former contains the markup of our application, the latter the JavaScript code.

+To debug the application locally, we just browse to http://localhost:9080/.

 To deploy the application, the `suite-sdk deploy` command is used:
 ```sh
 $ suite-sdk deploy app